 During my studies at Edinburgh, I worked at Edinburgh Zoo during the summers to increase my practical horticultural skills and worked at a large bedding plant nursery.

-Two months after graduating, I was offered the fantastic opportunity to come and work here at The Himayalan Gardens as a Practical Plantsman.
-I accepted the job as I could see the vision for the garden and wanted to be part of the growth and development.
+Two months after graduating, I was offered the fantastic opportunity to come and work here at The Himalayan Gardens and Sculpture Park as a Practical Plants Man.
+I accepted the job as I could see the vision for the park and wanted to be part of the growth and development.
+I was promoted to the position of Senior Gardener in January 2017.